MSc in Finance

 • Weekday classes between 18:00 – 22:00, twice or three times per week on average

-• A 14-month program
+• A 12-month program (24-month part-time)

-• Field trip to foreign universities and financial instructions abroad.
+• Field trip to foreign universities and financial instructions abroad

 • Interaction with international students and participation in international student exchange programs